 Choosing the hospice you wish to support

 Local Hospice Lottery provides funds for hospice care throughout different parts of Great Britain.
-A list of the hospices which benefit from Local Hospice Lottery is available on our website or upon request.
-The application completed by players as a request to join this membership lottery will be used to identify the hospice that the player wishes to support.
-A proportion of the payment the player makes will go directly to the hospice that is chosen.
-Local Hospice Lottery will process the application based on this information and will ensure the proportions of payments from the player’s membership are paid to the relevant hospice in line with Local Hospice Lottery’s contractual obligations.
+A list of the hospices which benefit from Local Hospice Lottery is available on the ‘Hospices supported’ page on our website at www.localhospicelottery.org/hospices-supported/ or upon request.
+The application completed by players as a request to join this subscription lottery will be used to identify the hospice that the player wishes to support.

 Joining the lottery

 A player must be at least 18 years old and resident in Great Britain to join and play the Local Hospice Lottery.
 On receipt of a request to join this subscription lottery, the Local Hospice Lottery office will send the player a welcome letter advising you of the player’s unique game number (or numbers); a subscriber card for easy reference; and further information about Local Hospice Lottery and how the player’s support benefits hospice care.
 This information will clearly identify the hospice the player has chosen.
 The player’s unique game number will be generated randomly by our lottery software during the process of setting the player up as a new subscriber.

 Local Hospice Lottery Ltd (the Promoter) may reject an application, or later suspend or cancel an existing subscription, at their discretion, if they consider they have sufficient reason to do so in pursuance of meeting the terms of their licences with the Gambling Commission or any other legal obligations.
 The applicant or subscriber would have the right to appeal against such a decision.
 Any unused credits held by Local Hospice Lottery Ltd would be refunded to the applicant or subscriber in these circumstances.